FOR THE LOVE OF PICTURES

 Take the “Just Wander Presets” folder you just downloaded and drag it inside the “Develop Presets”.
 You’re done!

 Quit and launch Lightroom again and you will see the presets on the left pane within the develop tab.

 THE RIGHT CAMERA SETTINGS AND MORE TIPS

-It’s also important to know that your camera settings will have a direct impact on your Lightroom presets.
+It’s also important to know that your camera settings will have a direct impact on our Lightroom Presets.
 As we stated before, we shoot everything in RAW format and in manual mode on our Sony A7ii camera.

 - The most important thing is to shoot using a flat profile.
-A flat color profile (also known as a “log” setting depending on your camera – Canon has C LOG and Sony has S LOG) is a low contrast, high dynamic range and flat color profile that provides the base for color grading, allowing you to play with the color and sharpness in post, rather than baking in that effect within the camera.
-Yes, some might say thatcameras nowadays are so advance that the automatic setting works just fine.
+A flat color profile (also known as a “log” setting depending on your camera – Canon has C LOG and Sony has S LOG, although some models don’t have it so you need to manually adjust your settings to “flatten” your image) is a low contrast, high dynamic range and flat color profile that provides the base for color grading, allowing you to play with the color and sharpness in post, rather than baking in that effect within the camera.
+Yes, some might say that cameras nowadays are so advance that the automatic setting works just fine.
 I would disagree – learn your camera’s manual setting from top to bottom, it’ll be the best thing you do for your camera game.

 - When possible, especially in low light situation, break out the tripod.
 A good sturdy tripod will ensure your images will be sharp and your subjects in focus.
 Also, it might lead to some fun long exposures too 😉

 - Get yourself a Variable Neutral Density filter and use it.
 They will make your pictures and videos look incredible polished, especially outdoors when you need to bring down the exposure while still shooting with a wider aperture or slower shutter speed.
 Something like this one: Tiffen Variable Neutral Density Filter , don’t just buy this one, make sure it fits your lens (55mm, 77mm, etc) *not an affiliate link*